Enabling Observability for AWS Services

 4.1.2 Enable Custom Metrics

-Enabling custom metrics, system can get more metrics than the default metrics of EC2.
+By enabling custom metrics, system can get more metrics than the default metrics of EC2.
+Steps as follows.

 4.1.3 Assign IAM role to EC2 instances